JetBoom/JetBoom/README.md

 Things that I'm actively working on:

 * [Personal Site](https://github.com/JetBoom/personal-site) - A personal blog and portfolio site built in [Astro](https://github.com/withastro/astro) 🚀 and composed by yaml and markdown files.
 Check it out [here](https://average.website).
+* [astro-html-resume](https://github.com/JetBoom/astro-html-resume) - A simple, ATS friendly resume builder powered by Astro that lets you display your information with markdown.

 Some things that I've done in the past are below.
 Check out more in my [repository list](https://github.com/JetBoom?tab=repositories&q=&type=&language=&sort=stargazers).